taoria/UnityPixelAvatarTracer/README.md

 # Basic Idea

-let sprite use a specified trace map to trace the position where other artwork or gameobject to be attached on.
+let sprite use a specified trace map to trace the position where other artworks or gameobjects to be attached on.

 # Usage